ashwinvis/ashwinvis.github.io/README.md

 kind of license.

-* All text and media under `content` is distributed under a CC-BY license a copy of which is included in the file called `LICENSE-content`.
+* All text and media under `content` is distributed under a CC-BY license a copy of which is included in the file called `LICENSE`.

-* `pelican`'s source code and the configuration files for `pelican` is distributed under the terms of the GNU Affero General Public License, a copy of which is included in the file called `LICENSE-code`.
+* `pelican`'s source code and the configuration files for `pelican` is distributed under the terms of the GNU Affero General Public License, a copy of which is included in the file called `content/LICENSE`.

 * `m.css` is distributed under an MIT license, a copy of which is included in the file called `m.css/COPYING`.